 Realizing your dreams of thru-hiking the Tahoe Rim Trail, embarking on an extended backcountry ski tour, or even just going on your first overnight backpacking trip can be a daunting task.
 However, it’s not impossible!
-In Part 1 of my Backcountry Trip Planning series I argued the importance of establishing a goal for your backcountry trip.
+In the first part of this Backcountry Trip Planning series I argued the importance of establishing a goal for your backcountry trip.
 Here, in Part 2: SMART Goals, I provide you with a logical and effective means to clarify and test your goal.

 SMART is an acronym for Specific, Measurable, Achievable, Relevant, and Timely.
 SMART is a litmus test to determine whether or not your goal falls into the realm of possibility.

 “But Jared, I just can’t get around the use of the word goal, especially when I’m trying to have fun,” said my friend after I described to her this series of articles.
 “It sounds so down to business.
 What about the use of the word intention instead?”
 Like I told my friend, I cannot control your personal relationship with the word goal.
 But rest assured it’s not my intention, plan, purpose, mission, commitment, or goal to pull out a set of brass balls and go Alec Baldwin (a la Glengarry Glen Ross) on you.
 I completely understand the pitfalls of being too goal-oriented (reducing every human experience down to a box in which to check).
 On the other hand, I’m keenly aware of the destination in which the path of (good) intentions leads.